KILTprotocol/docs/docs/sdk/1-workshop/04-claimer/02-did.md

 import GetLightDid from '!!raw-loader!../../../../code-examples/workshop/claimer/getLightDid.js';
 import Index from '!!raw-loader!../../../../code-examples/workshop/claimer/index-2.js';

-Time to make a light DID using the previously created account for the `Claimer`.
+Time to make a light DID using the previously created account for the  <span class="label-role claimer">Claimer</span>.
 Remember light DIDs can:

 - Sign claims and attestations with the authentication keys
 - Encrypting messages with the encryption keys